MhmtMutlu/MhmtMutlu/Readme.md

 ![alt text](https://image.freepik.com/free-vector/coding-system-banner_87720-2994.jpg)

 I am an Electrical Electronic Engineer and I am very fond of coding.
 I am always passionate to improve myself about software.
-Currently, I am trying to make write some projects to evolve my skills and I am going to share them in my GitHub when they will be finished.
+Currently, I am trying to write some projects to evolve my skills and I am going to share them in my GitHub when they will be finished.

 # Knowledge 🧠